djon2003/DNS-323/README.md

 > __Warning__ Read those notes before going any further

+⚠ ***This guide is written with basic to advanced Linux knowledge in mind.
+So be aware it is not recommended for new Linux users!
+If even then you wish to proceed, keep in mind it could be really difficult to help you out an issue, maybe even impossible.***\
 ⚠ Make sure to have a backup because this procedure will wipe all your data.\
 ⚠ If somehow, you are stuck somewhere, you might find a solution, you might get help, BUT always remember that it could be possible you will have to use [the serial method](http://www.cyrius.com/debian/orion/d-link/dns-323/recovery/) to recover to the [original firmware](https://ftp.dlink.ca/ftp/PRODUCTS/DNS-323/DNS-323_FIRMWARE_1.10.ZIP).\
 ⚠ The D-Link DNS-323 is no longer supported by Debian, but I added a new section below to use Freexian ELTS repository to continue to obtain security updates till 2025.